toshikiochiai/NPVAE/README.md

 * -color, --color_code: Whether to color-code according to functional information values.
 ***
 ### 5. Generate new compound structures
 You can generate new compound structures from the space around a compound you specified.
-A SDF file is saved under the `saved_path` you specified.
+A SDF file is saved under the `saved_path` you specified.\
+If you use published parameters without training, please set `prepared_path` to `pre-trained`.
 ```
 python generate.py --smiles_path ./smiles_data/hoge.txt --prepared_path ./save_data --load_path ./param_data --saved_path ./output_data -target `c1ccccc1`
 ```